US Open runner-up Keys avoids latest women’s upset loss

 “The biggest confidence boost for me has been being able to get myself back into those matches and knowing that in a situation like today, if I make some adjustments and stay calm, then I can usually figure things out,” Keys said.

-Keys parents are both attorneys and she picked up some jargon — from a different kind of court — when she explained how she fanned on an overhead.
+Keys’ parents are both attorneys and she picked up some jargon — from a different kind of court — when she explained how she fanned on an overhead.

 “In my defense,” she said, laughing, “the sun was right there.
 The ball went right there and I couldn’t see it.
 You know, it happens.
 At least it doesn’t happen to everyone else on national television.”

 She pleaded the fifth when asked how having the top seeds out of the tourney affects her and potentially makes for an easier road back to the final.
-Like everyone else who watched, she couldn’t ignore, though, Williams’ dominance over sister Venus Williams on Friday night.
+Like everyone else who watched, she couldn’t ignore, though, the dominance by Williams over sister Venus Williams on Friday night.
 Serena equaled her most-lopsided victory against her sister with a 6-1, 6-2 rout.

+“I think she played really well.
+You obviously have to play well to beat Venus,” Keys said.

 The 23-year-old Keys joined Stephens, Venus Williams and CoCo Vandeweghe for an all-American semifinals at last year’s Open.
 Keys’ run to the French Open semifinals showed an overall development of her game.
 Her big-hitting style makes her more of a natural fit on hard courts and there’s no reason she couldn’t have another long stay in New York.